K1015/Catch-22-Pareto-Frontier-Watermark-in-LLMs/Additional-Results/Readme.md

 ![DIPPER Probability Distribution](DIPPER-prob.png)

-DIPPER produces a nearly uniform edit profile across all token positions: each position is modified with probability close to $\varepsilon = 0.25$, exhibiting only minor fluctuations.
+DIPPER produces a close to uniform edit profile across all token positions: each position is modified with probability close to $\varepsilon = 0.25$, exhibiting minor fluctuations.
 This behavior closely matches the i.i.d. substitution channel assumed in our theoretical analysis, validating Theorem 2 as an appropriate model for this class of paraphrasing attacks.

 ### Synonym Substitution Attack